 Setting Notes Traffic Priority This advanced option is only available when parsing both MCS packets and generic Ethernet packets (Scenario 3).
 It defines the processing priority for package types when filtering rules overlap.
 Operating Mode By setting Promiscuous , the KAD/EBM/102 parses all traffic, even if not directed specifically at the KAD/EBM/102.
 That is, it parses all traffic regardless of the MAC address destinations.
 If you select Non-promiscuous , the KAD/EBM/102 parses only those Ethernet packets with a Destination IP address and a Destination MAC address matching those defined for the KAD/EBM/102.
 All other traffic is discarded, including broadcast traffic.
-NOTE: Promiscuous mode is the recommended setting as it covers the most common scenarios since users generally monitor traffic going to other devices.
+Note: Promiscuous mode is the recommended setting as it covers the most common scenarios since users generally monitor traffic going to other devices.
 Network Mode Only Static IP addresses are supported by KAD/EBM/10x modules.
 This setting can not be modified.
-Note: Protocols for automating the task of assigning IP addresses such as Dynamic Host Configuration Protocol (DHCP) are not supported .
+Note: Protocols for automating the task of assigning IP addresses such as Dynamic Host Configuration Protocol (DHCP) are not supported.
 Network Management Discard This setting enables or disables network management commands ARP and PING.
 When this check box is selected, all broadcast ARP/PING requests are discarded.
 When this check box is cleared, ARP/PING requests are processed and a response is sent back by the module.
 The default and recommended setting is to have the check box cleared allowing you to ping the KAD/EBM/102.
 IP Address Allows you to specify a unique IP Address for the KAD/EBM/102.
-NOTE: The KAD/EBM/102 requires an IP address primarily to work in non-promiscuous mode, that is, when data is being sent directly to it.
+Note: The KAD/EBM/102 requires an IP address primarily to work in non-promiscuous mode, that is, when data is being sent directly to it.
 MAC Address Allows you to specify a unique MAC Address for the KAD/EBM/102.
 The first three bytes for Curtiss-Wright MAC addresses are 00-0C-4D.
 Route Unclassified Packets When enabled, all unclassified traffic is routed to the Catchall-Parser (slot ID 254) By default, this check box is selected.
 Bit Rate The following speed options are available: 10, 100, 1000, or Auto-negotiate.
 The main factor in selecting one of these options is the speed of the output port of the connecting switch.
 We recommend using 1000 (1000BaseT) whenever possible, as this offers the greatest Ethernet bandwidth.
 Fill Value The default value is 0xAAAA.
 To assist with identifying Ethernet connection issues, we recommend using a readily identifiable hex word such as 0xCAFE.
 VLAN Support This is an advanced option.
 Enabling VLAN Support allows parser slots-when present-to skip over VLAN packet headers, allowing you to classify traffic on the basis of IP and UDP/TCP packet header fields.
-Refer to "47.8.10 VLAN" on page 16 for further information.
+Refer to "47.8.10 VLAN" on page 17 for further information.
 By default, this check box is cleared.
-Auto Configure This option must be checked when the KAD/EBM/10x is required to parse both generic and MCS packets simultaneously.
-This is explained in Scenario 3 in this document and requires the Traffic Type field to be set to AII .
-The default setting of the Traffic Priority field can be changed.